EliaTogni/Univault/Classes/Simulation.md

 grafico cdf con inverse transformation lezione 7 1h 18

-The inverse transformation method suggests to use this cumulative distribution function in reverse, that is, picking a probability value and reading the corresponding value of the Random Variable generating this probability.
+The inverse transform method suggests to use this cumulative distribution function in reverse, that is, picking a probability value and reading the corresponding value of the Random Variable generating this probability.

-At this point, we are able to generate valid values for probability and therefore we can get the corresponding value. the probability values must be numbers between $0$ and $1$, chosen from a uniform distribution and independent.
+At this point, we are able to generate valid values for probability and therefore we can get the corresponding value.
+The probability values must be numbers between $0$ and $1$, chosen from a uniform distribution and independent.

 The preceding idea can be written algorithmically as